 In addition, I would create three consistent snippets of 20, 50, and 100 words that are approved and agreed upon by your company.
 This way, any directory listing that is created will have the same message across the board.

 Photos humanize your brand.
 Include photos of your company, people, and product.
 Buyers are looking for context and product shots provide that.
 By adding photos you help the viewer imagine how your product might serve their needs, who they might work with, and how your company might support their work.

 Collect Reviews and Reply to Them

 Many business directories give you the ability to collect online reviews.
 This is one of the most important pieces and the reason for claiming and managing a listing in the first place.
 Without reviews there’s no social proof that your product is used by anyone and/or that it helps people.
 In addition to receiving reviews, reply to them.
 Thank those who review your product and address any negative reviewers.
 Negative reviews, without a response, do more damage than if you honestly and genuinely address the reviewers complaints.

 Maintain Your Listings

 Review sites show up in search results related to your brand, sometimes more often than your own website might.
 Prospects and customers use the information on these sites to support their product research.
-Companies must build and maintain an accurate database of where your company is listed and perform a daily or weekly check of reviews and a quarterly update of product descriptions, reviews, and any inconsistencies.
+Maintain an accurate database of where your company is listed and perform a daily or weekly check of reviews and a quarterly update of product descriptions, reviews, and correct any inconsistencies or errors.